Shaoruisun/inorganic_synthesis_routes/README.md

 pip install -r requirements.txt

 If you encounter missing dependencies while running your code or program, you can use the pip command to install those dependencies.
-Here's

 #Data Preparation: